 European Control Conference (ECC), 2022.

-Also, IEEE International Conference on Robotics and Automation (ICRA), 2022.
+Also presented at IEEE International Conference on Robotics and Automation (ICRA), 2022.
 Robotics for Climate Change Workshop.
 Invited flash talk.

 ( paper / website / poster )